HomeNews & InfoFan FictionMessage BoardLinksEmail

 "To be honest, I don't know.
 I think that I could love him, but our relationship is still new.
 We're still learning about each other.
 Did Daniel tell you that Pete came over today?"

-'So, that's why Daniel was so upset,' Janet mused.
-"No. How did he react to Daniel being here?"
+'So, that's why Daniel was so upset.'
+Aloud, Janet replied, "No. How did he react to Daniel being here?"

 "Not good.
 I suppose he was just acting like a normal guy, but it still irritated me.
 He wanted to take time off from work and take over for Daniel."